drzoidberg/frontend-playground-react/README.md

 # frontend-playground

-frontend-playground is a React project that serves as a wrapper around motly unrelated components
+frontend-playground is a React project that serves as a wrapper around mostly unrelated components.
+Usually centered in UI animation and effects

 ## 🔎 It explores
 - basic layouts